 - After looking at the student learning goals and course descriptions, what do you think the course you enrolled in will entail?

 - If you selected ENGW 1113, ENGW 1114, or ENGW 1102, why did you choose this course?

 - What are you the most excited about and what are you the most uncertain about with this course?

 - Is there anything else you’d like your instructor to know?

-Bring your letter (typed, double-spaced, and stapled) to the first day of class.
+Bring your letter to the first day of class unless your instructor has requested another form of submission.
 This writing assignment is ungraded but required in order to pass the class.

 If you believe that your current course placement is not a good fit for you, contact your advisor as soon as possible.

 Many students assume that First-Year Writing will be similar to their high school literature or AP English courses.
 However, it is quite different.
 While you will expand on some of the skills learned in those courses, you’ll also be learning rhetorical flexibility (how to write for different audiences in different situations) by writing in a variety of genres and media.